-Susan is a chartered banker with extensive experience as a non-executive director. as well as in financial services, retail, utilities, leadership and sustainability.
-Her previous roles include managing director of Lloyds Banking Group Scotland, chairman and chief executive of Llovds TSB Scotland.
-President of the Scottish Council of Development and Industry and a member of the Scottish First Minister's Council of Economic Advisors.
-She has also held a range of non-executive directorships, including at the Bank of England and SSE. the She currently chairman of Banking Standards The Scottish Fiscal Commission, Scottish Water and Business Stream and senior independent director of J Sainsbury.
+Susan is a chartered banker with extensive experience as a non-executive director, as well as in financial services, retail, utilities, leadership and sustainability.
+Her previous roles include managing director of Lloyds Banking Group Scotland. chairman and chief executive of Lloyds TSB Scotland, President of the Scottish Council of Development and Industry and a member of the Scottish First Minister's Council of Economic Advisors.
+She has also held a range of non-executive directorships, including at the Bank of England and SSE. chairman of the Banking Standards She is currently Board.
+The Scottish Fiscal Commission, Scottish Water and Business Stream and senior independent director of J Sainsbury.
 Originally from the United States, her early career was at Yale and Colgate universities and then at NatWest Bancorp.